cockroachdb/docs/src/current/v23.1/migrate-from-mysql.md

 ### Before you begin

 The example uses the [MySQL `world` data set](https://dev.mysql.com/doc/index-other.html) and demonstrates how to migrate the schema and data to a {{ site.data.products.serverless }} cluster.
-To follow along with those steps:
+To follow along with these steps:

 1. Download the [`world` data set](https://dev.mysql.com/doc/index-other.html).